ArnaVala/react-spotify-api/README.md

 - Spotify API and spotify-web-api-node package
 - NextJS
-- Hooks, using Recoil
+- Hooks - UseEffect, useState and custom hooks such as useSpotify hook.
 - Next-auth for managing user authentication and Spotify API tokens, for login, and creating sessions to store and
 - Middleware for communicating and managing between the server-side and client side.
 - TailwindCSS for quick styling of the app.
 - Higher order components, pure components
-- UseEffect, useState and custom hooks such as useSpotify hook.
+- [Recoil](https://recoiljs.org/) is for state managment library for react, <RecoilRoot> wrapped around our app-component, to store global state.
+It gives us the capability to get data from the global store, in whatever component we want.
+Recoil uses what it call Atoms, for the specific/contextual items in the store. (e.g. a playlist, song etc)
-- It uses array methods such as map(), filter(), find() to retrieve the data from the API and pass to the UI with user interaction.
+- In my app I also use array methods such as map(), filter(), find() to retrieve the data from the API and pass to the UI with user interaction.

+# As this project covers a lot, I am using it for two projects:

 ## JavaScript/React - module 4: